RyotaUshio/obsidian-pdf-plus/README.md

 > [!note]
 > - If you like this plugin, don't forget to star this repository!
 I'd also appreciate it if you could [support me](#support-development).
 > - Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.
-> - If something is not working, first try the following:
+> - When something is not working, first restart Obsidian by running the `Reload app without saving` command.
->   1. Open a PDF file
->   2. Enable this plugin
->   3. Run the `Reload app without saving` command
->
 >   If it doesn't help, let me know by [filing an issue](https://github.com/RyotaUshio/obsidian-pdf-plus/issues).

 > [!warning]